Dead Kennedys: Formation of the band (1978–1979)

 6025 left the band in March 1979 under somewhat unclear circumstances, generally considered to be musical differences.
-In June, the band released their first single, "California über alles", on Biafra and East Bay Ray's independent label, Alternative Tentacles.
+In June, the band released their first single, "California Über Alles", on Biafra and East Bay Ray's independent label, Alternative Tentacles.
 The band followed with a poorly attended East Coast tour, being a new and fairly unknown band at the time, without a full album release.

 Fresh Fruit for Rotting Vegetables (1980–1981)

 In early 1980, they recorded and released the single "Holiday in Cambodia".
 In June, the band recorded their debut album, Fresh Fruit for Rotting Vegetables, released in September of that year on the UK label Cherry Red.
 The album reached number 33 on the UK Albums Chart.
 Since its initial release, it has been re-released by several other labels, including IRS, Alternative Tentacles, and Cleopatra.
-The newest reissue—the special 25th-anniversary edition—features the original artwork and a bonus 55-minute DVD documenting the making of the album as well as the band's early years.
+The 2005 reissue—the special 25th-anniversary edition—features the original artwork and a bonus 55-minute DVD documenting the making of the album as well as the band's early years.

 On March 25, 1980, Dead Kennedys were invited to perform at the Bay Area Music Awards in an effort to give the event some "new wave credibility", in the words of the organizers.
 The day of the performance was spent practicing the song they were asked to play, the underground hit "California über alles".
 The band became the talking point of the ceremony when after about 15 seconds into the song, Biafra stopped the band—in a manner reminiscent of Elvis Costello's Saturday Night Live appearance—and said, "Hold it!
 We've gotta prove that we're adults now.
 We're not a punk rock band, we're a new wave band."
 The band, all wearing white shirts with a big, black S painted on the front, pulled black ties from around the backs of their necks to form a dollar sign, then started playing a new song titled "Pull My Strings", a barbed, satirical attack on the ethics of the mainstream music industry, which contained the lyrics, "Is my cock big enough, is my brain small enough, for you to make me a star?".
 The song also referenced The Knack's song "My Sharona".
-"Pull My Strings" was never recorded for a studio release, though the performance at the Bay Area Music Awards, which was the only time the song was ever performed, was released on the band's 1987 compilation album Give Me Convenience or Give Me Death.
+"Pull My Strings" was never recorded for a studio release, though the performance at the Bay Area Music Awards, which was one of only two times that the song was ever performed, was released on the band's 1987 compilation album Give Me Convenience or Give Me Death.
+In a 2017 interview about the show Klaus stated, "We did one other performance of it at The Mabuhay and that was the only other time we performed it... like within a week of the Bammies" It’s unknown if this performance was ever recorded.